percy/cli/packages/cli/README.md

 - `yarn readme` - generate cli commands readme usage
 - `yarn test` - run all tests, one package after another
 - `yarn test:coverage` - run all tests with coverage, one package after another
+- `yarn global:link` - links all packages being developed as global.
+    - requires `yarn build` to be run before
+    - we can then consume this package using `[npm|yarn] link @percy/[core|cli..]`
+    - **Note**: linking is only required once, subsequent changes for development requires running build command.

+- `yarn global:unlink` - unlinks all packages globally

 Individual package scripts can be invoked using yarn's [workspace](https://classic.yarnpkg.com/en/docs/cli/workspace/) command.
 For example: